magento/merchdocs/README.md

    rake preview
    ```

+   This command:

+   - Checks your environment according to the dependencies in `Gemfile.lock`.
+   - Removes the `_site/` directory, which contains previously generated preview files.
+   - Generates a new preview and opens the landing page in a web browser.

 1. Press `Ctrl+C` in the serve terminal to stop the server.

 If rake fails on your environment, generate the preview [using jekyll](#using-jekyll).